Show by Label

 To make sure you don’t pull out the USB-micro to USB-C adapter from the ESP32 socket, I positioned the adapter with everything mounted, and used a tie-wrap flush to the front panel to secure it.
 To make sure it stays in position, I used some glue to fix the tie-wrap into position.

-With everything now installed, you should have a fully working instrument that should look like this:
+With everything thus far installed, you should have a fully working instrument that should look like this:

 You are now ready to move on to the Calibration & Verification section.